donghwijung/point_cloud_structural_similarity_based_underwater_sonar_loop_detection/README.md

 ```

 ## Acknowledgements
-The codes and datasets in this repository are based on [PointSSIM](https://github.com/mmspg/pointssim), [Antarctica](https://github.com/tjr16/bathy_nn_learning), and [Seaward](https://seaward.science/data/pos/), as listed below.
+The codes and datasets in this repository are based on [PointSSIM](https://github.com/mmspg/pointssim), [Antarctica](https://github.com/tjr16/bathy_nn_learning), and [Seaward](https://seaward.science/data/pos/).
 Thanks to the authors of these codes and datasets.

 ## Citation
 ```